stfc/PSyclone/doc/developer_guide/APIs.rst

    variable is set to ``true`` then no halo exchange is required as annexed dofs will always be clean.

+2) loops that iterate over cells and modify a continuous field but specify `GH_WRITE` access are a special case since the value to be written to any dof location is guaranteed to be independent of loop iteration (i.e. the current cell column).
+As such, annexed dofs are not required to be clean since they are not accessed.

-2) continuous fields that are read from within loops that iterate over cells and modify a discontinuous field will access their annexed dofs.
+3) continuous fields that are read from within loops that iterate over cells and modify a discontinuous field will access their annexed dofs.
 If the annexed dofs are known to be dirty (because the previous modification of the field is known to be from within a